faranji/MuseumOfCandy/README.md

 # Museum Of Candy
-This is my first Bootstrap project from Colt Steele's "The Web Developer Bootcamp 2023" udemy course.
+This is my first Bootstrap project from Colt Steele's "The Web Developer Bootcamp 2023"  Udemy course.